-Hence assessment of laryngeal exposure is critical prior to MLS, TLM and tracheal intubation.
-Three different grading system are available for grading of laryngeal exposure.
+Hence assessment of laryngeal exposure is critical prior to MLS, TLM, and tracheal intubation.
+Three different grading systems are available for grading of laryngeal exposure.

 Cormack Lehane grading system and it's different modifications.

 The Cormack and Lehane (CL), the grading system for laryngeal exposure was first described by R.S.
 Cormack & J. Lehane in 1984 for obstetric anesthesia.
 It is the most broadly used to describe laryngeal view during direct laryngoscopy.

 The original Cormack and Lehane, grading system consists of 4 grades as tabulated below.

 |Grade 1||If most of the glottis is visible then there is no difficulty for intubation.|

 |Grade 2||If only the posterior extremity of the glottis is visible then there may be a slight difficulty for intubation.

 Applying light pressure on the larynx will nearly always bring at least the arytenoids into view if not the cords and intubation can be done.

 |Grade 3||If no part of the glottis can be seen, but only the epiglottis, then there may be fairly severe difficulty for intubation.|